-Welcome to Saint George
+Welcome to St. George

 St. George Maronite Church is a welcoming community of Apostolic Christians committed to bearing witness to the Cross of Christ in the Laurel Highlands.